simoc/csvjdbc/docs/doc.md

 ### locale
 + type: String
 + default: Java default
-+ Defines locale to use when parsing timestamps.
-This is important when parsing words such as `December` which vary depending on the locale.
-Call method `java.util.Locale.toString()` to convert a locale to a string.
++ Defines locale to use when parsing timestamps and when parsing numbers with the `TO_NUMBER` function.
+This is important when parsing words in a timestamp such as `December`, or parsing numbers such as `1.234,56` with `TO_NUMBER`, which vary depending on the locale.
+Call method `java.util.Locale.toString()` to convert a locale into a string for this property, such as `de` or `de_AT`.

 ### maxDataLines
 + type: Integer